 For the First Lien Term Facility and the Second Lien Term Facility, the Company can elect, at its option, the applicable interest rate for borrowings using a variable interest rate based on either LIBOR, prime or federal funds rate ("Annual Base Rate" or "ABR") for the interest period relevant to such borrowing, plus an applicable margin.
 The Initial First Lien Term Loan currently accrues interest at a rate equal to the 30-day LIBOR (subject to a minimum of 1.0%), plus 4.25%.
 As of December 28, 2019, the effective interest rate of the First Lien Term Facility was 5.95% per annum.
 The First Lien First Amendment Term Loans currently accrue interest at a rate equal to the 30-day LIBOR (subject to a minimum of 1.0%), plus 5.50%.
-As of December 28, 2019, the interest rate of the First Lien Term Facility requires quarterly principal payments of 0.25% until March 16, 2024, the final maturity date.
+As of December 28, 2019, the interest rate of the First Lien First Amendment Term Loans was 7.20% per annum.
+The principal amount of each loan in the First Lien Term Facility requires quarterly principal payments of 0.25% until March 16, 2024, the final maturity date.
 The First Lien Term Facility is secured by substantially all of the assets of Aveanna.
-The Second Lien Term Facility currently accrues interest at a rate equal to the 30-day LIBOR (subject to a minimum of 1.0%), plus 8.00%.
-As of December 28, 2019, the interest rate was 9.70% per annum.
-The Second Lien Term Facility requires lump sum payment upon the maturity date of March 16, 2025.
+The Second Lien Term Facility currently accrues interest at a rate equal to the 30-day LIBOR (subject to a minimum of